 He found a group of priests chatting inside the servant’s corridor.
 He walked right up to them, and they turned with shock, obviously surprised to find a God walking through their hallway.

-“Ah, good,” he said, walking up to them.
-“I assume you can tell me more of this break in.”
+“Ah, good,” he said.
+“I assume you can tell me more of this break in?”

 “Your grace,” one said, all three bowing their heads.
 “I assure you, we have everything under control.
 There is no danger to you or your people.”